Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-6/README.md

 ## Steps

+1. If you havent already - first complete the Demo work on Testing.

 1. In the `/WIP/Ch01` directory create a folder called `testing`.

 1. Under testing - create a folder called `test`.